$0 Michigan Adoption Quick-Start Checklist

 Stepparent adoption in Michigan is feasible without an attorney when:

-- The noncustodial parent has not paid support and not had contact with the child for two or more years, meeting the MCL 710.51(6) standard for consent waiver
+• The noncustodial parent, having the ability to do so, has failed to regularly and substantially support the child and has not had regular and meaningful contact with the child for two or more years, meeting the MCL 710.51(6) standard for consent waiver

 It becomes significantly more complicated — and attorney representation becomes advisable — when: